-This is a two-year course combining instruction in a language and in the history of Islamic art, architecture and archaeology with research.
-The M.Phil. is designed for students with little or no background in Islamic art and archaeology who wish also to learn Arabic, Persian or Ottoman Turkish.
-It is suitable either as a stand-alone course or as the first two years of doctoral research.
+This is a two-year course combining instruction in a language and in the history of Islamic art and architecture with research.
+The M.Phil. is designed for students with little or no background in Islamic art and architecture who wish also to learn Arabic, Persian or Ottoman Turkish.
+It is suitable either as a stand-alone course or as a stepping stone towards doctoral research.